How to speak up about the need to take breaks at work

 “Very assertive people find the probe and alert very difficult, while those who are diplomatic find the challenge and emergency difficult,” says Stanfield.
 “Start by practising the probe and alert.”

 The tone of your statements is as important as the content.
 “Try to adopt an attitude of curiosity for the Probe and Alert, and express your Challenge and Emergency with concern,” suggest Jane.
-“This helps put you on the same side, focusing on the well-being of the client, rather than on opposite sides of the fence.”
+“This helps put you on the same side, focussing on the wellbeing of the client, rather than on opposite sides of the fence.”